 - Washable air filters

 - Requires maintenance but reusable if cleaned well about every 90 days

 - Must make sure they are fully dry before putting back into your system, or mold and bacteria can grow

 - More environmentally-friendly than disposable filters but also more expensive

 - MERV ratings usually between 1 and 4

-Stiles Heating & Cooling can help you weigh all your options when it comes to choosing the right type of air filter for your budget, your family’s health and your home’s air quality.
+Stiles Heating, Cooling, & Plumbing can help you weigh all your options when it comes to choosing the right type of air filter for your budget, your family’s health and your home’s air quality.
 Call us today!